opyapeus/purescript-emo8/docs/usage.md

 Arguments

-- SoundId: index of sound data which you edit.
+- SoundId: index of sound data that you edit.
 - Tone: oscillation type (select one of [Sin, Sq, Tri, Saw, Noise])
 - Bpm: tempo (beat per minute)